The Guide to Napier for Families

 Earn yourself a few parent points by taking the little ones to Napier.
 It seems that every attraction is a playground, from the fun-filled free attractions along the city’s waterfront walkway to the huge waterpark to the surrounding nature reserves.
 Needless to say, you’ll need to make sure you bring the kids’ togs (Kiwi-speak for swimwear) with lots of opportunities for the kids to have a splash.
 It’s not all go, go, go though, as some of the more relaxing museums and a child-friendly chocolate factory and honey tour offer a way for the whole family to enjoy a relaxing pace.

-Let us guide you through the must-do family experiences, the free things to do, the wet weather alternatives and the family-friendly accommodations in this travel guide to Napier for families.
+Let us guide you through the must-do family experiences, the free things to do, the wet weather alternatives, where to eat and the family-friendly accommodations in this travel guide to Napier for families.

 • Walk from one family-friendly attraction to the next on Marine Parade